dhanasingh/examples/lite/examples/posenet/ios/README.md

 average of all the key points' confidence scores.
 Coordinates of the key points are calculated from the heat and the offset tensors.
-These coordinates are based on the model input size, which implies that you should transform each coordinate to match the display view size of key points.
-As the display view size of this application is different from model input size, it transforms the points.
+These coordinates are based on the model input size, which implies that you should transform each coordinate to match the video frame size of key points.
+As the video frame size of this application is different from model input size, it transforms the points.
 With the transformed dots, the skeleton of a person can be drawn by connecting the dots between adjacent joints.